Dead Island Video Game Review

 However, it is very difficult when traveling into other areas for the first time and coming face-to-face with the enemies that reside there.
 It can be a shock to go from very slow moving zombies to enemies that can sprint at you and take you down in less than a heartbeat.
 Other enemies in the game can be difficult to understand at first, but once you figure out the mechanics of each enemy type, it becomes easier to spot them and take them down more efficiently.

-Test Your Zombie Fighting Skills in Dead Island
+Test Your Zombie Fighting Skills

 In the shadows of highly popular games like Fallout 3 and Oblivion, Dead Island doesn't rely on your typical enemies made of wild animals or crazed (living) people.
 Various forms of zombies are out to feast on your flesh, and you have to be quick on your feet if you want to stand any chance of survival.
 It's not often that you find a good open-world game, and it's even rarer to have it plagued with zombies.